We are living in strange times. My guess is nearly every generation could say that and they’d be right, for different reasons.

-Hand sanitizer and other products for self and surfaces (see this list that CDC links to from their site)
+Hand sanitizer and other products for yourself and on surfaces (see this list from CDC)

 Canned fruits packed in 100% juice, water, or light syrup

-Canned vegetables (remember to drain and rinse to remove some of the sodium)
+Canned vegetables (drain and rinse to remove some of the sodium)

-Frozen fruits and veggies with no added “stuff” (no need for extra sodium or fat here)
+Frozen fruits and veggies with no added sodium or fat

 Popcorn (pre popped and kernels)

-Mixes for muffins, pancakes, etc. (try for at least 2 g fiber/serving and whole grain)
+Mixes for muffins, pancakes, etc. (2+ g fiber/serving and whole grain)